QSCTech/git-auto-pull/README.md

     make static64 # or make static32 for 32-bit systems
     sudo make install

-NOTE: Install using make won't install any of our repos or public key files, unless using ``make WITH_REPO=yes deb rpm``.
+NOTE: Install using make won't install any of our repos or public key files, and this software does not depend on the repos or keys.

 1. Install from http://dl.zjuqsc.com/linux/
 2. Set /etc/git-auto-pull/config.json